Gayatri2247/Gayatri2247/README.md

 ## 🚀 About Me

-* 💻 3+ years experience in Full Stack Development
+* 💻 Full Stack Developer with 3+ years experience
 * ⚙️ Skilled in .NET, Vue.js, API Development
 * 🧠 Worked on Healthcare, Education & Financial systems
 * 🔍 Strong in debugging and real-world problem solving